acquahsamuel/acquahsamuel/README.md

 -->

-Here are some ideas to get you started:

-- 🔭 I’m currently working workport (Onboarding company)
-- 👯 I’m looking to collaborate on node.js | API
+What am about :

 <!--
 - 🤔 I’m looking for help with @React.js
 -->
+- 🔭 I’m currently working workport (Onboarding company)
+- 👯 I’m looking to collaborate on node.js | API
 - 💬 Ask me about Business | Technology | Javascript | API design | Node backend
 - ⚡ Fun fact: Talk is cheap, show me the code !